 Normative knowledge in the praxis of the Congregation of the Council.
 The production of normative categories and models for the post-Tridentine world

-The Congregation of the Council was a key institution to the development of canon law from the 16th century until the 1917 Codex iuris canonici.
+The Congregation of the Council was a key institution to the development of canon law from the 16th century until the 1917 Codex Iuris Canonici.
 It was responsible for the authentic interpretation and execution of the disciplinary decrees of the Council of Trent in the global scale.
 This means that, for more than three hundred years, the dicastery received petitions and information from all over the world, developing a bulk of ever-growing decisions issued when reacting to this material.
 The Congregation of the Council had to address multiple subjects and many variables were at stake in its process of decision-making.
-How did the dicastery organise its activity?
-More precisely: how did it organise the large amount of information it received and produced during its activities?
+How did the dicastery organize its activity?
+More precisely: how did it organize the large amount of information it received and produced during its activities?